SuperNEMO-DBD/Falaise/documentation/flreconstruct/FLReconstruct.md

 The display shows the best found clusterization/fitting solutions with two clusters  of tracker hits (red  and blue) and the  best associated tracks  that  have been  computed  from  these clusters.
-We  clearly recognize a two electrons event pattern, but only one is associated to a calorimeter block.
+We  clearly recognize  a  two  electrons  event  pattern, but  here  only  one  is associated to a calorimeter block.

 ![A simulated event with reconstructed tracker clusters and fitted tracks](@ref flr_qs_trackfit_event.png)